 Junior State of America (JSA): Build Your Leadership Skills

 Getting into college in today’s current day and age is harder than ever, with students needing to be more strategic and careful with their application and academic planning– especially if they want a chance at being accepted into a prestigious Ivy League school.
+Be one step ahead with Junior State of America(JSA).

 Your dream school will be looking for more than just a squeaky clean transcript and outstanding test scores.
 Admissions officers want to see what makes you unique.
 How have made an impact on your community?
 Have you demonstrated leadership or are you a force for change in the world?
 What are you passionate about?
 Do you use the knowledge or skills you possess constructively?